 Your GP will check for any obvious ear problems that they may be able to treat, such as an ear-wax blockage or infection.
 They may also arrange blood tests to check for conditions that can sometimes be linked to tinnitus, such as diabetes or a problem with your thyroid gland.

 If there’s no obvious cause of your tinnitus, your GP should refer you to a hearing specialist for further tests.

 You can try different things to help you manage your tinnitus while you wait.

 If you find it hard to get a referral to a hearing specialist, it may be because your GP isn’t aware of the impact that tinnitus can have, or the help that’s available.
 That’s why it’s so important to tell them how your tinnitus is affecting your day-to-day life.

 If you still can’t get a referral, try seeing a different GP.
 Remember, you have the right to a second opinion.

-If your tinnitus is troubling you, you may then be referred to a tinnitus clinic for therapies to help you manage your tinnitus.
-Some hospitals have tinnitus clinics but not all – you may need to travel a bit further to get to one.
+If your tinnitus is troubling you, you may then be referred to a tinnitus clinic to help you find ways to manage your tinnitus.
+Most hospitals have tinnitus clinics but not all – you may need to travel a bit further to get to one.